cloudogu/ces-build-lib/README.md

 ```
 mvn.useRepositoryCredentials([id: 'ces', credentialsId: 'nexusSystemUserCredential'])
 ```
-More info needed for deployments (see bellow!)
+More info might be needed for deployments (see bellow!)

 TODO Try out with all maven variants (Local, Docker, Wrapper)